OutSystems/OutSystems.SetupTools/docs/Get-OSServiceStudioVersion.md

 ## DESCRIPTION
 This will returns the Outsystems platform installed version.
 Cause you can have multiple development environments installed, you need to specify the major version.
-Will throw an exception if the platform is not installed.

 ## EXAMPLES